H4ssi/mmo-server/README.md

 }
 ```

-which means, the player with local room id `0` just left the room.
+meaning, the player with local room id `0` just left the room.
 Upon
 leaving a room, this is the last message, that is still relevant for this room.

 ## License